derekpitt/jquery-countdown/readme.markdown

 # countdown jquery plugin #

-I needed a page countdown script to so super sweet stuff after a few minutes.
+I needed a page countdown script to do super sweet stuff after a few minutes.
 So I whipped this bad boy up real quick.
 It's stupid easy to use:

     $("#powpow").countdown(30, function() { alert('whammy'); });